laurentlb/shader-minifier/README.md

                           Comma-separated list of functions to preserve
     --no-sequence         Do not use the comma operator trick --smoothstep          Use IQ's smoothstep trick
+    --no-remove-unused    Do not remove unused code
+    --no-move-declarations
-    --help                display this list of options.
+                          Do not move declarations to group them --help                display this list of options.
 ```